PoslinskiNet/ember-testing-guide/README.md

 # Page objects

-Page objects offer an extra layer for our acceptance tests that simplifies them, improves readability and allows to write tests quicker. **Page objects hide the implementation details** behind the interface of class so-called **page-object**.
+Page objects offer an extra layer for our acceptance tests that simplifies them, improves readability, and allows us to write tests more quickly. **Page objects hide the implementation details** behind an interface.

-Let's install the proper addon:
+Let's install the addon:

 ```
 $ ember install ember-cli-page-object
 ```

-Let's take our last acceptance test and clean it up with page object:
+Let's take our previous acceptance test from above and clean it up with page object:

 ```javascript
 // tests/page-objects/users/new.js